1 0 6000 0 600 120 30 https://headerbidding.co 960 0

 Content jumping – If your website’s elements move around, it may cause the ads to jump in and shift all the content.
 Not only does it hurt the user experience, but it also encourages the users to click on the ads accidentally.
 As a result, Google’s click penalty.

-The problem with the double click penalty is that Google wouldn’t notify you about it.
-So, if you are not attentive, and a very small portion of your revenue comes from Google, then you wouldn’t even know about it.
-However, if a large number of your ad units are served by Google (which is the most likely case), then the significant dip in revenue will definitely draw your attention.
+The problem with the double-click penalty is that Google wouldn’t notify you about it.
+So, if you are not attentive, and a very small portion of your revenue comes from Google, you wouldn’t even know about it.
+However, if many of your ad units are served by Google (which is the most likely case), the significant revenue dip will draw your attention.
 Look out for the following symptoms to be sure:

 • A sudden dip in the overall revenue from AdSense/AdX.